Close

 When you invoke a java stored procedure you will instantiate the internal JVM (Java Virtual Machine) to execute that code.
 Since 11gR1, you can clear your session state with functions in the DBMS_JAVA package.
 DBMS_JAVA.endsession – this will clear your Java session state.
 DBMS_JAVA.endsession_and_related_state – this will clear your Java session state.
 It will also…

 A few years ago I wrote a couple articles about Day to Second and Year to Month intervals.
 In those articles I included examples of user-defined aggregates allowing you to sum the corresponding interval values.
-23c though has, thankfully, made those functions obsolete.
-As a quick recap for comparison… select dsintervalsum(result) odci_pre_23c from ( select…
+23ai (formerly known as 23c) though has, thankfully, made those functions obsolete.
+As a quick recap for comparison… select dsintervalsum(result)…

 Date/Timestamp Cheat Sheet